 These workers, who make up a growing percentage of the American population, are the focus of The Financial Diaries: How American Families Cope in a World of Uncertainty, a new book by Jonathan Morduch, professor of public policy and economics at the Wagner School, and Rachel Schneider, a senior vice president at the Center for Financial Services Innovation.
 The researchers followed 235 families for a year, keeping track of everything they earned, spent, borrowed, saved, and shared over that period—a technique Morduch and colleagues had used in a previous project focusing on people living on two dollars a day in the slums of Delhi and Dhaka and townships outside Johannesburg.

-“In economics what we often do is use data to test a specific hypothesis,” Morduch explains.
+“In economics what we often do is use data to test a specific hypothesis,” explains Morduch (pictured below).
 “But with this study, our approach was inductive.
 We really wanted to make sense of people’s choices—to understand households on their own terms—rather than beginning with the idea of testing a theory.
 That was the key to seeing all kinds of things we probably wouldn’t have seen if we’d narrowed the scope from the beginning.”

 The Diaries households were diverse, representing different races, ethnicities, immigration statuses, and jobs ranging from street vendor to tax preparer.
 None of the families were the richest or poorest in their communities, and while a quarter of them fell beneath local poverty line, others earned up to twice that much.
 Crucially, a close look at their daily transactions revealed that their annual income—the traditional measure for how well off someone is—didn’t tell their whole financial story.
 As the authors write, “The Diaries make salient the critical distinction between not having money at the right time versus never having the money, or in more academic terms, illiquidity versus insolvency.”